REMAX Real Estate: A Look at the REMAX Real Estate Franchise

 Attract the Best and the Most Experienced

 By creating a model as close to a completely autonomous business as possible, RE/MAX wanted to attract the more experienced agent.
 Expenses for office space, phones, copies, marketing, and more are all the responsibility of the agent, so those with established track records and financial stability are more likely to join this franchise.
-In speaking to their agents, it's clear that they value their independence and the ability to retain all—or most of—their earned commissions.

 What Are the Fees to the Agent?